rizi82/igreendata-technical-task/README.md

 eksctl create cluster --name my-cluster --version 1.17 --fargate
 ```
 The above command will take approx 15 min to setup a cluster with nodes.

 # Jenkins Pipeline
 This project has a CI pipeline that will test any new commits to ensure that the application still functions after any new updates,
  this is done by Jenkins CI and details can be seen here:

 ## Assumptions

-Jenkins server has already setup and running and all plugins installed.
+Jenkins server has already setup and running and following plugins installed.

+- plugin 1
+- plugin 2
+- plugin 3

 ## Bootstrap